isaabutaa/news-api-react-app/README.md

 # Welcome to Newssource!

 This was my very first personal React project at V School.
 It's a simple application that makes HTTP GET requests to [NewsAPI](https://newsapi.org).
 **Disclaimer:** NewsAPI allows me to use their API and make requests locally from a development environment for free, however, that is no longer the case for the hosted site.
 Still, using this API was good practice.

+You can still visit the hosted site [here](https://news-source.netlify.app/).

 ### The Homepage